nginxinc/nginx-gateway-fabric/docs/proposals/template.md

 (Can link to external doc -- but we should bias towards copying the content into the EP as online documents are easier to lose -- e.g. owner messes up the permissions, accidental deletion)

-## API and Customer Driven Interfaces
+## API, Customer Driven Interfaces, and User Experience

-(... details, can point to PR with changes)
+(Details of API or interfaces, analysis of customer workflow impact, impacts to installation, etc. )

 ## Use Cases

-(Describe the use cases for this enhancement)
+(Describe the use cases for this enhancement. )

-## User Experience and User Interface

-(Analysis of customer workflow impact, impacts to installation, etc. )

 ## Testing